Featured Webinar: AI-Enhanced API Testing: A No-Code Approach to Testing | Watch Now

 Writing test cases is paramount to software development.
 Test cases help software testers understand their test's requirements and scope.
 Read on to learn how to write proper test cases with automated testing tools from Parasoft.

 How to write test cases might not seem like such an important part of development.
-But in order for a software tester to best perform their job, they need a crystal clear set of steps to follow and a clear definition of what is being tested.
+But for a software tester to best perform their job, they need a crystal clear set of steps to follow and a clear definition of what is being tested.

 Everyone from NASA and GE to enterprise-level corporations can benefit from teams operating at their best.
 Writing excellent test cases is just one more way to enhance team efficiency and efficacy and Parasoft is all about empowering teams to do just that.